 Obviously, the investor's primary goal is to obtain the visa in the shortest period of time.
 In recent years, the backlog in I-526 petitions and visa issuance has started to mount.
-This issue has greatest impact on investors from mainland China http://www.uscis.gov/sites/default/files/USCIS/Resources/Reports%20and%20Studies/Immigration%20Forms%2 0Data/Employment-based/I526 performancedata fy2015 qtr4.pdf who face backlogs due to retrogression.
-However, the problem is becoming widespread.
+This issue has greatest impact on investors from mainland China who face even longer backlogs due to retrogression.116 However, the problem is becoming widespread.
 As the Program continues to gain popularity, more investors are subscribing to EB-5 projects and filing petitions.
-The annual visa quota remains at 10,000, while the number of immigrant investors seeking to subscribe reaches record levels.
+The annual visa quota remains at 10,000117, while the number of immigrant investors seeking to subscribe reaches record levels.
+118